Tunghai University: History

 Tunghai University was founded on the Dadu Plateau, west of Taichung City, in 1955 by Methodist missionaries.
-The sitting US Vice President, Richard Nixon, had spoken at the ground-breaking ceremony in 1953.
+The then-US Vice President, Richard Nixon, had participated at the ground-breaking ceremony in 1953.
 The school was named "Tunghai" ("east sea") based on its position east of the Taiwan Strait.
-In 1950, the United Board for Christian Higher Education in Asia (UBCHEA) established the university in Taiwan in order to pass the torch on the thirteen church universities in mainland China.
+In 1950, the United Board for Christian Higher Education in Asia (UBCHEA) established the university in Taiwan as spiritual successor of closed Mainland Christian universities: Fukien Christian University, Ginling College, Hangchow University, Huachung University, Hwa Nan College, Lingnan University, Nanking University, St. John's University, University of Shanghai, Shantung Christian University, Soochow University, West China Union University, and Yenching University.